Projectors, Shadows, and Conformal Blocks

 The projective null-cone admits a natural notion of integration that produces new conformal invariants from old ones.
 Let us start with an obvious $\SO(d+1,1)$-invariant measure on the null-cone, $d^{d+2}X\,\de(X^2)$, where $\de(X^2)$ is a Dirac delta-function.
 This measure has degree $d$ in $X$, so only its product with a degree $-d$ function $f(X)$ is well-defined after projectivization.
 However the integral

 is formally infinite because of the rescaling invariance $X\to\l X$.

-We can obtain a finite result by dividing by the volume of the ``gauge-group,"\footnote{Precisely, we quotient by the connected component of the identity $\GL(1,\R)^+\subset\GL(1,\R)$ and restrict the integral to a single branch of the null cone.}
+We can obtain a finite result by dividing by the volume of the ``gauge-group."\footnote{Precisely, we quotient by the connected component of the identity $\GL(1,\R)^+\subset\GL(1,\R)$ and restrict the integral to a single branch of the null cone.} Specifically, let us define

 Integrals of this form, which we call ``conformal integrals," will play a central role in this work.\footnote{An alternative definition of the conformal integral measure is as a residue $D^d X=\frac 1 {2\pi i}\oint_{S^1} \frac{\w}{X^2}$, where $\w=\frac 1 {(d+1)!}\e_{m_0\dots m_{d+1}}X^{m_0}dX^{m_1}\we\cdots \we dX^{m_{d+1}}$ is an $\SO(d+2)$-invariant volume form on projective space $\P^{d+1}$, and the $S^1$ encircles the locus where $X^2=0$.
 The combination $\frac{\w}{X^2}$ has projective weight $d$, so it can be integrated against a section with projective weight $-d$.
 The full integration contour we consider has topology $S^1\x S^d$.} In practice, we can evaluate them by gauge-fixing and supplying the appropriate Faddeev-Popov determinant.
 For example, the gauge choice $X^+=1$ reduces~(\ref{eq:conformalintegraldefinition}) to a conventional integral over flat space.
 The advantage of the definition~(\ref{eq:conformalintegraldefinition}) is that it makes $\SO(d+1,1)$-invariance manifest.